forseti-security/forseti-security/_docs/_latest/concepts/service-accounts.md

 `forseti-client-vm` virtual machine instance.

 This service account is used to communicate with the `forseti-server-vm`.
-The separation between service accounts is key to securing the granted rights of the `forseti-server-gpc` service account from that of the `forseti-client-gpc` service account.
+The separation between service accounts is key to securing the granted rights of the `forseti-server-gcp` service account from that of the `forseti-client-gcp` service account.

 This way you can grant many people access to the `forseti-client-vm` without over granting access required for proper operation of the core modules.